mfanselmo/App-starter/README.md

   - `npm install` install js dependencies
   - `npm run start-db` starts the local db
   - `npm run db-create-migration` Based on the changes of prisma.schema, it receives a name and creates a migration for the local db, doesn't run it
-  - `npm run  db-migrate` runs the initial migrations of the db (adds Test model)
+  - `npm run  db-run-pending-migrations` runs the initial migrations of the db (adds Test model)
-  - `npm run prisma-generate` Loads the prisma model into the prisma object (so TS nows what is inside the db)
+  - `npm run db-generate-client` Loads the prisma model into the prisma object (so TS nows what is inside the db)
   - `npm run dev` Starts dev server

 ### DB Guide